circleci/circleci-docs/jekyll/_cci2/basics.md

 Get started by learning about the basic concepts used in CircleCI.

+### Auto Cancel a Redundant Build

+If you are frequently pushing changes to a branch, you increase the chances of builds queueing.
+This means
+you might have to wait for an older version of a branch to finish building before the most recent version builds.

+To save time,
+you can configure CircleCI
+to automatically cancel any queued or running builds when a newer build is triggered on that same branch.

 Document | Description
 ----|----------
 <a href="{{ site.baseurl }}/2.0/about-circleci/">Overview</a> | Overview of Continuous Integration (CI) with links to CircleCI case studies.